-The President Ho Chi Minh Mausoleum, also known affectionately as Uncle Ho’s Mausoleum, is a mausoleum which serves as the resting place of Vietnamese revolutionary leader and President Ho Chi Minh.
-This is one of the first place that most of tourist, not only Vietnamese but also foreigners, want to come to visit during their trip in Hanoi.
-This article will give some information about the mausoleum and other details you should note before coming to visit.
+The President Ho Chi Minh Mausoleum, affectionately known as Uncle Ho’s Mausoleum, is the resting place of Vietnamese revolutionary leader and President Ho Chi Minh.
+This is one of the first places most tourists, both Vietnamese and foreign, want to visit during their trip to Hanoi.
+This article provides information about the mausoleum and other details to note before visiting.

-President Ho Chi Minh Mausoleum is located at 1 Hung Vuong, Dien Bien Ward, Ba Dinh District, Hanoi City.
-The construction of the mausoleum began on September 2, 1973, right at the stage where he read the Declaration of Independence, giving birth to the Democratic Republic of Vietnam on 2 September 1945.
+The President Ho Chi Minh Mausoleum is located at 1 Hung Vuong, Ba Dinh Ward, Hanoi.
+The construction of the mausoleum began on September 2, 1973, at the site where he read the Declaration of Independence, which gave birth to the Democratic Republic of Vietnam on 2 September 1945.
 On August 29, 1975, the Mausoleum was officially inaugurated.

 President Ho Chi Minh Mausoleum

-The project is a place to preserve President Ho Chi Minh’s remains according to the wishes and sentiments of the Party Central Committee and the most of Vietnamese people.
-Many generations has been come to visit to express their gratitude to the President, the beloved father – who was determined to follow the revolutionary path with the desire to build a peaceful, unified, independent and democratic country.
+The project is a place to preserve President Ho Chi Minh’s remains in accordance with the wishes and sentiments of the Party Central Committee and most of the Vietnamese people.
+Many generations have come to visit and express their gratitude to the President, the beloved father, who was determined to follow the revolutionary path and build a peaceful, unified, independent, and democratic country.

 Opening hours: